The Best Note-Taking Methods for Visual Learners

 First, you have to look at the reference material, then imagine how it will look.
 Finally, you have to actually draw it.
 The drawing process takes a lot of focus for you to make each line.
 You will by paying undivided attention, making it more likely that you will remember it.

-If you are looking for more things to add to your notes to increase their efficacy, try this article that lists 10 reasons to leave extra space in your notes.
+If you are looking for more ways to enhance the effectiveness of your notes, try this article, which lists 10 reasons to leave extra space in them.

 Transform your notes into flashcards that you can quiz yourself with.
 Use one of your study sessions to create the flashcards.
-Afterwards, you will be able to easily review and study the material anytime with little or no setup.
+Afterwards, you can quickly review and study the material anytime and with little or no setup.

 Flashcards can be taken anywhere for a quick study session.
 They are a great way to gauge how much you know and how quickly you can access the information.
-They can also be used in a multitude of ways.
-Check out this article on 10 ways you can use flashcards for more ideas.
+Flashcards can also be used in many ways.
+For more ideas, check out this article on 10 ways to use flashcards.

 10 ways flashcards

-I prefer to use paper flashcards because I find that using and creating them can be more engaging.
-When I write out the cues on the cards or draw the diagrams, I take the information in much more efficiently.
+I prefer to use paper flashcards because they are more engaging to create.
+When I write the cues on the cards or draw the diagrams, I absorb the information much more efficiently.

 I also find using apps on my phone distracting.
 I will pick it up to start studying, and before you know it, I’ve lost an hour on Instagram or TikTok.
 I have an extremely short attention span, so putting my phone away during study time is a must.